Bhujel language

 Bhujel, also called Bujhyal, is a Chepangic language of Greater Magaric Branch spoken in central Nepal and Sikkim in India.
 It is a semi-tonal language, employing a complex array of affixes.
-Bhujel are from Tibetan burman family.
-Bhujel people normally are with Mongoloid features rather than with Caucasoid features.
-Due to the social structure & social development, this term has been the identity of many other ethnic people too.
+Bhujel is a Tibeto-Burman language.
 Bhujel was granted additional official status in Sikkim in 2022.

 Map of the Tanahu District, the only Bhujel language is widely used in Nepal.

 Geographical distribution

 Bhujel is spoken in the following villages of Nepal (Ethnologue).